Are Trek Bikes Good? (and Are They “Worth” the Money)?

 Popular Appeal

-As with any product that has a reputation for reliability and performance, Trek bikes are loved by cyclists all over the globe.
-Their long history contributes to this, as a community has developed over the decades that supports the brand over all others.
+As with any product with a reputation for reliability and performance, Trek bikes are loved by cyclists all over the globe.
+Their long history contributes to this, as a community that supports the brand over all others has developed over the decades.

 It helps that the Trek name is likely to pop up anywhere that cycling is involved.
 The company contributes to community biking initiatives and encourages youth participation in cycling for healthy, wholesome fun.
 People have a positive view of this company for a reason.